 Conveyancing disbursements are the extra third-party costs incurred on behalf of a buyer or seller, for example Land Registry fees and Official Entries.
 Legal fees are for the work your solicitor carries out for you.

-Our conveyancing fees for buying or selling a house in Brough are fixed, meaning what we quote is exactly what you pay
+Your conveyancing fees for buying or selling a house in Brough are fixed, meaning what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Brough property sale or purchase